+COSMETOLOGY I Course: 8340Y

-COSMETOLOGY I (8340Y), Grade 11, Heritage High, Full Credit Year Course Prerequisite: Approved Application
+Grade 11.
+Heritage High.
+Full Credit Year Course.
+Prerequisite: Approved Application.

-This is a double-period course.
+This is a triple-period course.
 The course includes professional ethics, hygiene, good grooming, manicuring, and hair shaping and styling.
 This course also includes student practice in scalp and hair treatments, the care and styling of wigs, permanent waving and hair removal.
 Related topics also include skin, scalp and hair disorders.
 This course has a fee.
 Financial assistance is available for eligible students.
 Maximum number of students per class is 20.

 Sequential options: Cosmetology II

+COSMETOLOGY II Course: 8350Y

-COSMETOLOGY II (8350Y), Grade 12, Heritage High, Full Credit Year Course Prerequisite: Cosmetology 1 (8340)
+Grade 12.
+Heritage High.
+Full Credit Year Course.
+Prerequisite: Cosmetology 1 (8340).

 This is a triple-period course.
 The course includes beauty salon management and operation, additional work developing competencies in electricity and light therapy, chemistry, anatomy and physiology, chemical hair relaxing and hair coloring.
 Students will complete final preparation for taking the state cosmetology examination for licensure.
 This course has a fee.
 Financial assistance is available for eligible students.
+Cosmetology students must satisfy a minimum of 840 hours of instruction in a two- or three-year coherent sequence of courses to be eligible to take the Board for Cosmetology licensing examination.
+Industry Credentials: Virginia Barbers and Cosmetology State Board Exam.